nabeelfahmi12/IRL-market-model-DJI-calibration-project/README.md

 ## The IRL-based model of stock returns

-We know that optimal investment policy in the problem of inverse portfolio optimization is a Gaussian policy
+In Week 4 lectures of our course we found that optimal investment policy in the problem of inverse portfolio optimization is a Gaussian policy

 $$ \pi_{\theta}({\bf a}_t |{\bf y}_t ) =   \mathcal{N}\left({\bf a}_t | \bf{A}_0 + \bf{A}_1 {\bf y}_t, \Sigma_p \right) $$

 Here $ {\bf y}_t $ is a vector of dollar position in the portfolio, and $ \bf{A}_0 $, $ \bf{A}_1 $ and $ \Sigma_p $ are parameters defining a Gaussian policy.

-We know that such Gaussian policy is found for both cases of a single investor and a market portfolio.
+We said in the lecture that such Gaussian policy is found for both cases of a single investor and a market portfolio.
 We also sketched a numerical scheme that can iteratively compute coefficients $ \bf{A}_0$, $ \bf{A}_1 $ and $ \Sigma_p $ using a combination of a RL algorithm called G-learning and a trajectory optimization algorithm.

-In this project, we will explore implications and estimation of this IRL-based model for the most interesting case - the market portfolio.
+In this project, you will explore implications and estimation of this IRL-based model for the most interesting case - the market portfolio.
 It turns out that for this case, the model can be estimated in an easier way using a conventional Maximum Likelihood approach.
 To this end, we will re-formulate the model for this particular case in three easy steps.

 Recall that for a vector of $ N $ stocks, we introduced a size $ 2 N $-action vector